vergeev/oauth-flask-jwt/README.md

 As a way to spin-up Postgres, I used [this tutorial](https://levelup.gitconnected.com/creating-and-filling-a-postgres-db-with-docker-compose-e1607f6f882f).

 Developer dependencies, such as linters and formatters, are managed by [pre-commit](http://pre-commit.com).

+In order to run the project, do `flask run` inside your virtual environment.
+Flask [will load](https://flask.palletsprojects.com/en/2.1.x/cli/#environment-variables-from-dotenv) the environment variables from the dotenv automatically.